the-craft-beer-foundation/white-paper/README.md

 Big banks, tech giants, and other organisations have invested in and deployed Ethereum, including Accenture, Credit Suisse, IBM, Intel, Microsoft, JP Morgan and UBS. [[6](#citations)]

+The decision to introduce a new token instead of simply using Ether is for socioeconomical, not technical, reasons.
+By creating a new token and making it the only valid payment option, we engineer socioeconomic effects that we believe are significant enough to warrant the slight increase in complexity.

+**Note:** Ethereum is planning future protocol upgrades to allow transaction fees to be paid by arbitrary mechanisms, including ERC20 tokens [[7, 8](#citations)].
+This will remove most of the drawbacks of using a new token;
+there will be no difference in gas cost and users only need to acquire a single token.

 #### Tokens for User Applications

 Much of the development associated with the Brew App is presently code complete.